divarvel/blog/posts/2019-09-10-a-new-tale-of-servant-clients.md

-One last word: if the compiler complains of a mismatch between _something that looks like an API type_ and _something that looks like a server or a client type_, make sure you've not forgotten the `r :-` in your record fields :-)
+One last word: if the compiler complains of a mismatch between _something that looks like an API type_ and _something that looks like a server or a client type_, make sure you've not forgotten the `mode :-` in your record fields :-)